gbv/jskos-server/index.md

 ### Configuration

 You can customize the application settings via a configuration file.
 By default, this configuration file resides in `config/config.json`.
 However, it is possible to adjust this path via the `CONFIG_FILE` environment variable.
-Note that the given path has to be either absolute (i.e. starting with `/`) or relative to the `config/` folder (i.e. it defaults to `./config.json`). **Note** that the path to the configuration file needs to be valid and writable because a `namespace` key will be generated and written to the file if it doesn't currently exist. **Note** that if the file exists and contains invalid JSON data, JSKOS Server will refuse to start.
+Note that the given path has to be either absolute (i.e. starting with `/`) or relative to the `config/` folder.
+The configuration file is validated and JSKOS Server will refuse to start on configuration errors.

-Currently, there are only two environment variables:
-- `NODE_ENV` - either `development` (default) or `production`; currently, the only difference is that in `production`, HTTPS URIs are forced for entities created on POST requests.
+Configuration is also affected by environment variable `NODE_ENV` being either `development` (default), `test` (when run with `npm test`), or `production`.
+In `test` the default config file is `./config.test.json` instead of `config.json`.
+In `production` HTTPS URIs are forced for entities created on POST requests.
+Environment variable `CONFIG_FILE` can also be set in `.env` file in the root folder unless `NODE_ENV` is `test`.
-- `CONFIG_FILE` - alternate path to a configuration file, relative to the `config/` folder; defaults to `./config.json`.

-You can either provide the environment variables during the command to start the server, or in a `.env` file in the root folder.

-It is also possible to have more specific configuration based on the environment.
-These are set in `config/config.development.json` or `config/config.production.json`.
-Values from these files have precedent over the user configuration.

 #### Validation of configuration